SalomeGindre/TESTAUTO/README.md

 Access the JSON response by navigating to :
 * http://127.0.0.1:5000/extract_parameters

 in your web browser or using a tool like curl or Postman.
+(The part 1 is not properly yet working, the app is working the parameters are still null)

 ### PART 2